secretstartups/handbook/open-source/index.html.md

 See [Creating a new project](/handbook/engineering/#creating-a-new-project) for the instructions.

-## Contributing to a third-party project
+## Contributing to a third-party project on behalf of GitLab

 ### Contributor License Agreements (CLAs)

-If you're contributing to an open source project, you may be required to enter into a CLA; Legal approval is required before you enter into any CLA on behalf of GitLab.
+If you're contributing to an open source project on behalf of GitLab, you may be required to enter into a CLA.
+In accordance with the [Authorization Matrix Policy](https://about.gitlab.com/handbook/finance/authorization-matrix/#authorization-matrix-policy), Legal approval is required to you enter into a CLA on behalf of GitLab.

 If you have the choice between a Corporate and Individual CLAs, opt for the Corporate CLA.